 Another standout feature of carbon is that it is moldable, which means that you can create unique frame shapes not supported by other materials such as aluminum or steel.

-This allows carbon fiber bikes to be more aerodynamically shaped than other bike frames.
+Carbon fiber bikes are more aerodynamically shaped than other bike frames.
 They are the fastest frame material of the lot.
 For performance-oriented cyclists, there is simply no other choice.

 See More: Best Road Bikes